benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

 end

 local function setSpeed(value)
-    movement.speed =
+    movement.speed = value
-        value

     if movement.speedEnabled
         and humanoid
         and not coinFarm.enabled
+        and not safety.underground
-        and not safety.underground then
+        and not replay.playing then

         humanoid.WalkSpeed =
             value